 A sandbox can have both software and hardware components.
 With hardware restrictions, a sandbox could be on its own isolated network.
 For very restricted isolation, the sandbox could be on its own Wi-Fi router and ISP connection.
 This setup would make it physically impossible for a malicious application to access the main network.

-The Windows 10 operating system has a sandbox built in to protect the desktop from untrusted code.
-While this feature should not be used as a replacement for antivirus, firewall, and anti-malware programs, it adds a layer of security that older Windows operating systems do not have.
+The Windows 10 operating system has a built-in sandbox to protect the desktop from untrusted code.
+While this feature is not a replacement for antivirus, firewall, and anti-malware programs, it adds a layer of security that older Windows operating systems do not have.

 How Do You Set Up a Sandbox Environment?

-A sandbox’s purpose depends on the way you set it up.
+A sandbox’s purpose depends on how you set it up.
 Many cloud platforms have their own sandbox to work with new programs and updates.
 For instance, if you decide to work with PayPal as a payment processor, the platform has a full sandbox where you can emulate the production environment.
-Any code using the sandbox is isolated from production, so errors and bugs do not affect the main platform.
+Any code using the sandbox is isolated from production, so errors and bugs don’t affect the main platform.

-Before installing the operating system within the virtual machine, set the hardware resources that will be available to the environment such as memory, CPU, storage capacity, and network adapter.
+Before installing the operating system within the virtual machine, set the hardware resources available to the environment, such as memory, CPU, storage capacity, and network adapter.
 These resources are virtualized and will be unavailable outside of the virtual machine.
-Conversely, programs running in your new environment will not be able to share memory resources with the main operating system or anything outside of the virtual machine.
+Conversely, programs running in your new environment cannot share memory resources with the main operating system or anything outside of the virtual machine.

 Even though a sandbox should be a safe space, attackers always try to break sandbox security.
-Technology firms will often give large bounties to anyone who can find a flaw in the sandbox that can be exploited.
+Technology firms typically offer large bounties to anyone who discovers a flaw in a sandbox that can be exploited.
 Microsoft Edge developers will pay up to $30,000 to anyone who can find a bypass on the browser’s sandbox.
-Google Chrome developers paid $60,000 to a someone who was able to execute unsanctioned code on a fully patched machine in 2012.
+Google Chrome developers paid $60,000 to someone who executed unsanctioned code on a fully patched machine in 2012.

-To do any security research or dive into malware analysis, a sandbox is a must.
-It will ensure that all resources are unavailable to the virtual machine, including network storage.
+A sandbox is a must for security research or malware analysis.
+It ensures that all resources, including network storage, are unavailable to the virtual machine.
 With a sandbox, you can analyze code without the risk of destroying a production environment.